 On the contrary, many Bharatiya scholars have vehemently maintained the actual occurrence of the Mahabharat War.
 Astronomical and literary evidences or clues from the Pauranic (पौराणिक) and Vaidik (वैदिक) texts have been deciphered to provide a conclusive date for the Mahabharat War.
 Using astronomical references and variety of other sources, Dr. Vartak has derived the date of the initiation of the Mahabharat War to be 16th October 5561 B.C.
 This proposed date has been examined by a few scholars and has been verified.
 This may prove to be a break-through in deciding the chronology of the events in the history of Bharat and the World.

-- 2 Planetary Positions and Its Connection in Mahabharat
+- 1.4 Planetary Positions and Dating of Mahabharat Events

 Modern Science Dating and Mahabharat Chronology of Events